GSA/fpki-guides/pages/fpki_certificate_profiles.md

 permalink: /certprofiles/
 ---

-### [**Who needs to create certificate profiles?
-Who is the audience?**]

-### What is a Certificate Profile?<!--maybe?-->

-A **_certificate profile_** gives the unique parameter settings for a certificate covered under a Certificate Policy.

-### Why do we use Certificate Profiles?<!--maybe?-->

-### How do we create Certificate Profiles?<!--maybe?-->

 This section identifies the X.509 v3 certificate profiles and the v2 certificate revocation list (CRL) extensions profiles for the Federal Public Key Infrastructure (FPKI).
-These profiles give the unique parameter settings needed for certificates and CRLs issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (_Common Policy CP_).
+These profiles specify the unique parameter settings needed for certificates and CRLs issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (_Common Policy CP_).
 They also give guidance for certificates issued under other Certificate Policies that are cross-certified with the Federal Bridge Certification Authority (FBCA).

 To maximize interoperability across Federal Government, State, Local, Tribal, and Territorial PKI communities,<!--Is this what Wendy meant by "outside Fed Govt?"--> these certificate profiles include certain formats and semantics taken from RFC 5280.<sup>[1](#myfootnote1)</sup>